garraflavatra/11ty-tools/README.md

 Any valid Sass or SCSS file that is imported in `src/assets/style/bundle.js` will get processed and put in the asset manifest.

+#### Webfonts

+Local font files that are referenced to in Sass or SCSS will get a hashed output name too.
+Make sure you download them into your project using [google-webfonts-helper] (e.g. into `src/assets/fonts`).

 #### How to use assets

 There are two ways to using assets.